allisonc2lee/university-portfolio/README.md

 2. [CSS Grid: Floor Plan](https://codepen.io/oliviale/pen/moLrBq)

-   This Codepen inspires me to use CSS Grid in a more interesting way and experiment the limit of the method.
-And I now think about web layout in new ways.
-Although the CSS Grid itself is very visual and I use pen and paper to sketch out my grid layout before writing any CSS code, I have never had an idea to design a flat design using CSS Grid.
-I use CSS Grid for web layout only so far, and I thought it is the only way to use CSS Grid on site.

-   This Codepen uses CSS Grid and CSS transforms property to create the floor plan, it does not include any JavaScript and additional library.
+   This Codepen inspires me to use CSS Grid in a more interesting way and experiment with the limits of this method.
+Now I think about web layout in new ways.
+This Codepen uses CSS Grid and CSS transforms property to create the floor plan, it does not include any JavaScript or additional library.

    ```
    .bathroom-2 {